heitorthewizard/portfolio/README.md

 # Personal Website
- - Feel free to copy and adapt for your own ;)
+ - Feel free to copy and adapt as your own ;)